 Father, I can’t believe that you would not only forgive my sin, but make me a co-heir with your Son.
 When my mouth is about to utter any complaints about how you're treating me, please turn it into praise and gratitude.

-It ought to go without saying that Christians should be characterized by truthfulness, but that’s not strictly what this verse is talking about.
+It ought to go without saying that Christians should be characterized by truthfulness in general, but that’s not strictly what this verse is talking about.
 Of course, there are other verses which forbid lying in general (such as Ephesians 4:25 and Leviticus 19:11), but this commandment is a bit more specific.
 God explicitly in this verse forbids us from testifying falsely about our neighbor, especially in a court of law.

 Anyone who has seen courts in other nations should be very grateful for the legal system in this country.
 Little niceties like the presumption of innocence, not being forced to testify against oneself, and the systemic safeguards against police and prosecution abuse are things which we take for granted and which people in other lands would love to have.
 Of course, any court system other than God’s is going to have some abuse and injustice, but overall it’s one of the best in the world.
 A lot of that is the product of biblical influence on Western civilization, which filters down into our judicial system.